FionaXiaoW/FionaXiaoW.github.io/_pages/about.md

   - /about.html
 ---

-I did my PhD at the [Terrier Team](http://terrierteam.dcs.gla.ac.uk/index.html) within the [Glasgow Information Retrieval Group](https://www.gla.ac.uk/schools/computing/research/researchsections/ida-section/informationretrieval/#), [University of Glasgow](https://www.gla.ac.uk/), supervised by Professor [Craig Macdonald](http://www.dcs.gla.ac.uk/~craigm/) and Professor [Iadh Ounis](http://www.dcs.gla.ac.uk/~ounis/).
+I have been hired as an assistant professor/lecturer at the School of Information Technology and Management at the University of International Business and Economics (UIBE).
+Before that, I did my PhD at the [Terrier Team](http://terrierteam.dcs.gla.ac.uk/index.html) within the [Glasgow Information Retrieval Group](https://www.gla.ac.uk/schools/computing/research/researchsections/ida-section/informationretrieval/#), [University of Glasgow](https://www.gla.ac.uk/), supervised by Professor [Craig Macdonald](http://www.dcs.gla.ac.uk/~craigm/) and Professor [Iadh Ounis](http://www.dcs.gla.ac.uk/~ounis/).
-My research focuses on **Information Retrieval**, **Deep Learning**, **Reinforcement Learning** and **Natural Language Processing**.

 My expertise lies in developing innovative solutions for **query understanding**, **document ranking**, and **semantic search**.
 My PhD thesis, titled "Neural Pseudo-Relevance Feedback Models for Information Retrieval", can be found [here](https://theses.gla.ac.uk/84093/2/2023WangXiaoPhD.pdf).

-My future research interest lies in: Retrieval Augmented Generation, Generative Information Retrieval etc.
+My future research focuses on **Information Retrieval**, **Retrieval Augmented Generation**, and **Generative Information Retrieval** etc.

+I am looking for **self-motivated** master students.
+If you are interested in information retrieval, natural language processing, and generative AI related fields, please drop me your CV.